1871fotc/fotc/docs/walks/bcc-walk-2.md

 ???+ directions "Directions"

-    Begin the heritage trail at the pavilion and walk up ==Dr Lillian Cooper Drive==.
+    Begin the heritage trail at the pavilion and walk up ==Dr Lilian Cooper Drive==.
 Among the graves – immediately to the left of the road and under the tree foliage – is the grave of Lachlan Chisholm Wilson.

 ## Lachlan Chisholm Wilson <small>(8‑9‑1/2)</small> 1871‑1947